reikasar/odin-rock-paper-scissors/readme.md

 # Odin "Rock-Paper-Scissors" game

-This game project is designed to help practise JavaScript fundamentals, including functions, conditionals, loops, and user input handling.
-The game randomly generates a choice for the computer each round, and the players can input their choice via a prompt.
+This game project is designed to help practise JavaScript fundamentals, including functions, conditionals, loops, DOM manipulation, eventlisteners, and user input handling.
+The game randomly generates a choice for the computer each round, and the player can choose by clicking the button that represents rock, paper or scissors.

 ## Features

+- Player can choose by clicking right button
 - Random computer choice generation for each round
-- Input validation to ensure player choice is valid
 - Score tracking for both the player and the computer
 - Win/loss message based on game progress
-- Console-based gameplay with no external dependencies
+- DOM manipulation
+- Eventlisteners

 ## Technologies Used

 - HTML
+- CSS
 - JavaScript
-- Console